Pharmaceutical advertising regulation and medical device advertising in Poland

 6.2 Medical devices

-As per the new Act on Medical Devices of 7 April 2022Please see the answer to Q6 above with regard to medical devices., visiting medical practitioners who are a health care provider or employed by a health care provider at a health care provider's place of service for the purpose of advertising medical devices shall be performed, by prior appointment, outside the working hours of such persons, and shall require the approval of the head of the health care provider in question and, in the case of a professional practice, the approval of the medical practitioner of the practice.
+As per the Act on Medical Devices of 7 April 2022, visiting medical practitioners who are a health care provider or employed by a health care provider at a health care provider's place of service for the purpose of advertising medical devices shall be performed, by prior appointment, outside the working hours of such persons, and shall require the approval of the head of the health care provider in question and, in the case of a professional practice, the approval of the medical practitioner of the practice.

-For other general rules applicable to medical devices advertised to healthcare professionals, please see the answer to Q5 p. b) above.
+For other general rules applicable to medical devices advertised to healthcare professionals, please see the answer to Q5.2 above.

 7. What information must appear in advertisements directed only to healthcare professionals for medicines and medical devices?